juhoinkinen/Annif-wiki/Backend:-MLLM.md

   * membership in the same SKOS Collection
   * matched via preferred label
   * ambiguity: whether the set of matched terms could also have been matched with other subjects
+* MLLM does not implement all the features in Maui, for example Wikipedia related features that are only useful for keyword extraction without a controlled vocabulary

 ## Example configuration